spoo-bar/cosmy-wasmy/README.md

 * View contract checksum from chain
 * Download contract binary from chain

-    The contract is saved in the root of your repository with name `{contractAddress}.wasm`
+    The contract is saved in the root of the repository with name `{contractAddress}.wasm`
 * Delete the contract from vscode

     The contract and its state persists on-chain.
-You can always reimport it again

 * Change the contract admin